Autodesk InfoWorks WS Pro Features | New Features

-Discover the main functionalities of Autodesk InfoWorks WS Pro, which helps hydraulic modellers effectively plan, design and operate water distribution systems.
+Discover the main functionalities of Autodesk InfoWorks WS Pro, which helps hydraulic modelers effectively plan, design, and operate water distribution systems.

 Multiple users can edit the same model simultaneously, with conflict resolution and version control

-Build digital twins with automatic updates by connecting to third-party data such as geographic information systems (GIS) and Info360
+Build digital twins with automatic updates by connecting to third-party data like geographic information system (GIS) and Info360

 Infer missing network values from existing data to fill in data gaps with reasonable values